vitest-dev/vitest/docs/guide/cli.md

 - **Type**: `boolean | string`
 - **Default**: false

 Run tests only against changed files.
-If no value is provided, it will run tests against uncomitted changes (includes staged and unstaged).
+If no value is provided, it will run tests against uncommitted changes (including staged and unstaged).

-To run tests against changes made in last commit, you can use `--changed HEAD~1`.
+To run tests against changes made in the last commit, you can use `--changed HEAD~1`.
 You can also pass commit hash or branch name.